aws/karpenter-provider-aws/docs/aws/README.md

 ### Create a Cluster

 Karpenter can run anywhere, including on self-managed node groups, [managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), or [AWS Fargate](https://aws.amazon.com/fargate/).
-This demo will run Karpenter on Fargate, which means all EC2 instances added to this cluster will be controlled by Karpenter autoscaling.
+This demo will run Karpenter on Fargate, which means all EC2 instances added to this cluster will be controlled by Karpenter.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/awslabs/karpenter/"${KARPENTER_VERSION}"/docs/aws/eks-config.yaml \